Love Apple Farms Classes from Michael Whalen on Vimeo.

 ALL CLASSES ARE HELD RAIN OR SHINE.

-WE REQUIRE ADVANCE REGISTRATION, EVEN FOR GIFT CERTIFICATE HOLDERS.
+WE REQUIRE ADVANCE REGISTRATION, EVEN FOR GIFT CERTIFICATE HOLDERS

 View our cancellation/rescheduling policy.